-Compelling drama The Obituary Of Tunde Johnson, which had its world premiere at the 44th Toronto International Film Festival (and screens again tonight at TIFF at 9pm) sees debut screenwriter Stanley Kalu take the now familiar Groundhog Day style time loop structure and use is for riveting and devastating effect to reflect the all too regular incidents of police violence against people of colour in the US.
+Compelling drama The Obituary Of Tunde Johnson, which had its world premiere at the 44th Toronto International Film Festival (and screens again tonight at TIFF at 9pm) sees debut screenwriter Stanley Kalu take the now familiar Groundhog Day style time loop structure and use is for riveting and devastating effect to reflect the frequency of police violence against Black people in the US.

 Director Ali LeRoi’s feature film debut features a stunning central performance from Steven Silver as the titular Nigerian-American character.
 We follow Tunde during a regular day at high school hanging out with his best friend Marley (Nicola Peltz, demonstrating great range in the role), spending intimate time with his jock boyfriend Soren (Spencer Neville, also excellent) on his birthday and coming out to his parents before being killed at the hands of the LAPD – only to find himself repeating the entire day again with slight changes in his behaviour impacting how events unfold.

 Following the world premiere of The Obituary Of Tunde Johnson The Queer Review’s James Kleinmann spoke exclusively with the film’s stars Steven Silver, Spencer Neville and Nicola Peltz as well as screenwriter Stanley Kalu and director Ali LeRoi.

 James Kleinmann, The Queer Review: Stanley, this is your first screenplay what were some of inspirations behind writing it?